You are currently viewing Bible and the History of Political Thought

 And one question we are going to be tracing, is that why is it when a culture starts to experience some revolutionary foment they go back to the ancients.

-When I re read the gospels this time for this purpose I am going to pick out verses that speak to themes in the history of political thought like life, social status, and community.
+When I re read the gospels this time for this purpose I am going to pick out verses that speak to themes in the history of political thought like life, social status, revolution, conversion and community.
 I want to observe how Greek philosophy, Roman rhetoric, and Jewish themes are woven together.

 So far we have Psalms and The Book of Job because those are the books in which the Leviathan is mentioned.